rosemash/nai-chatbot/README.md

 To run NovelAI Chatbot, first clone this repository (or download it as a zip and extract it).
 NovelAI Chatbot is a Luvit project.
 Luvit is a standalone distribution of the Lua programming language bundled together with libuv, which enables Lua to do things like host a web server, make calls to NovelAI's REST API, and perform async i/o.

 Luvit is very straightforward to install.
 To use it, you will need to [bootstrap the Luvit runtime](https://luvit.io/install.html), which will leave you with `luvit.exe` (or `luvit` on Linux/MacOS).
-The instructions below explain how to retrieve the Luvit runtime and run NovelAI Chatbot with it.
+The instructions below explain how to retrieve the Luvit runtime and run this project with it.

 ## Windows (Simple)